s8sato/kyodoku/docs/setup_discord.md

 3. Fill in the required variables:
    - `DISCORD_TOKEN=` — paste the bot token from step 1.
    - `APPLICATION_ID=` — paste the application ID from step 1.
-   - `ALLOWED_GUILD_IDS=` — a comma-separated list of Discord server IDs where the bot is allowed to stay.
-The bot will immediately leave any guild not listed here.
-If you leave this empty, the bot will exit every guild, including ones you invite it to.
-     - To copy a server ID, enable **Developer Mode** in Discord user settings → **Advanced**, then right-click the server name in the sidebar and choose **Copy Server ID**.
    - `COMMAND_INPUT_CHANNEL_ID=` — optional.
 When set, the bot deletes any non-command messages from non-admin users in this channel to keep the command intake space clean.
    - `TEXT_CHANNEL_CATEGORY_ID=` — optional.
 When set, new ISBN text channels are created inside this category.
    - `VOICE_CHANNEL_CATEGORY_ID=` — optional.
 When set, ISBN voice channels are created inside this category.